Plusnet: Acquisition by BT

 On 16 November 2006, it was announced that BT were making an offer for all shares in Plusnet.
-The BT deal, worth approximately £67 million, was declared unconditional on 24 January 2007 (after Office of Fair Trading (OFT) approval was granted).
+The purchase, worth approximately £67 million, was declared unconditional on 24 January 2007 after Office of Fair Trading approval was granted.

 On 5 March 2007, shortly after the BT acquisition, the Plusnet chief executive, Lee Strafford, and the finance director, Neil Comer, were dismissed by BT.
 Strafford was replaced as CEO by a former BT employee, Neil Laycock, who had been with Plusnet in various senior roles for the preceding three years.

 BT bought the Brightview Group in July 2007, and Brightview's subsidiary Madasafish became a trading name of Plusnet.

 In November 2019, it was announced that some 1,600 employees at Sheffield and Leeds would be transferred to BT in February 2020.
 At the same time, Andy Baker said he would step down as CEO of Plusnet, after six years in the role.